-The risks associated with the COVID-19 pandemic are being managed in accordance with Company's existing risk management framework.
-Business continuity plans are in effect across the Company, with some employees continuing to work remotely to provide service to customers and maintain operations and technology functions.
-The Company's statutory capital remains well in excess of its minimum regulatory requirements and has sufficient margin to absorb any potential financial impact of this event.
+The risks associated with the COVID-19 pandemic continue to be managed in accordance with Company's existing risk management framework.
+Business continuity plans are in effect across the Company, with all employees having the ability to work remotely to maintain operations and to provide uninterrupted service to policyholders.